 At the 2007 Meet of Champions, Bond cleared 6-8 and went 48-10 in the triple jump to become the only boy to ever win both of those events.
-He also won the HJ at '07 meet.
+He also won the HJ at the 2007 meet.

 Craig Forys, Colts Neck

 At the 2007 M of C, Forys won the 1,600 in 4:09.59, No. 2 in meet history at the time, and came back to capture the 3,200 in a then meet record 8:52.58, breaking his own record from the year before.
 Forys finished his career with four outdoor titles, three indoors titles, and two in XC for a grand total of nine M of C titles.

 Justin Gaymon, Phillipsburg